genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/00_hardware-and-software.md

 This requires credentials for accessing Genesis Artifactory.
 If you have not been provided with the credentials, please contact your administrator, or [contact us](mailto:support@genesis.global?subject=Quick%20Start%20-%20Artifactory%20Login).
 It's not possible to complete the training without this access, because you won't be able to download the Genesis platform components and build your project.

-To follow the instructions below, select External User (i.e. customers, partners) or Internal User if you got an internal Genesis account.
+To follow the instructions below, select External User (i.e. customers, partners) or Internal User  (i.e. Genesis employee) if you got an internal Genesis account.
 :::

 <Tabs defaultValue="external" values={[{ label: 'External User', value: 'external', }, { label: 'Internal User', value: 'internal', }]}>